 Once you start collecting photos of women mathematicians, you realise just how many there are.
 Looking across the generations, how striking it is to see how women have overcome the multitude of obstacles placed in their paths, each with achievements which in their time were extraordinary.
 Among our own generation, probably the first in which women have been able to study and hold positions truly without barriers, we find a baroness, some chevalières and some dames, members of scientific academies and winners of prestigious awards, and above all, so many women who have achieved `firsts’.
 As time moves onwards, how much more will women mathematicians be able to achieve!

 Many more pictures of female mathematicians can be found in the Oberwohlfach photo collection.
 A gallery of women giving talks can be found on the Newton Institute website here.
 There are many other pictures in the Agnes Scott College Women in Maths collection here, on the St Andrews MacTutor history of Maths website here, and on the wikipedia women in math webpages here.
 If you would like to submit a photo for our collection, please see the instructions here.

-Here are 52 female mathematicians, chosen somewhat at random, one for each week of the year.
+Here are fifty-six female mathematicians, chosen somewhat at random.
 Click on the picture to see more details and then click on the name to go to a website with more information.

 We rely on your input!

 Please let us know about your organization, events, resources following the instructions here.